-In the release William R. Fitzsimmons, dean of undergraduate admission at Harvard, said many lowincome and minority students do not understand that this form of early acceptance is not binding, and choose not to apply because they fear losing the opportunity to compare various schools' financial aid
+In the release William R. Fitzsimmons, dean of undergraduate admission at Harvard, said many lowincome and minority students do not understand that this form of early acceptance is not binding, and choose not to apply because they fear losing the opportunity to compare various schools' financial aid is more economically feasible

-"Only the more sophisticated students and families look behind the label of 'early admission' and distinguish early action from binding early decision programs," Fitzsimmons said in a statement released
+"Only the more sophisticated students and families look behind the label of 'early admission' and distinguish early action from binding early decision programs," Fitzsimmons said in a statement released by Harvard.

-University Dean of Admissions John Blackburn said for some low-income students, early admission is more economically feasible.
+University Dean of Admissions John B ackburn said for some low-income students, early admission